GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### First, we must observe that the anomaly is not that software progress is so slow but that computer hardware progress is so fast.
-No other technology since civilization began has seen six orders of magnitude price-performance gain in 30 years.
+> ### The errors which arise from the absence of facts are far more numerous and more durable than those which result from unsound reasoning respecting true data.
 >
-> ~ *Fred Brooks*
+> ~ *Charles Babbage*

 ---
 ## 🏎 Quick Facts